 - you can’t demonstrate that you did what you could in case of a control or, worse, breach, as you didn’t take step one into account and

 - you can’t create a proper strategic plan if you have left important stakeholders out as a manager (moreover often management itself is even hardly involved).

 Despite being really low-hanging fruit and a quick win, GDPR awareness remains an issue, even with May 2018, approaching very fast.

 It already starts with GDPR awareness in the scope of the legal aspects, the exact understanding of what GDPR encompasses and how to start prioritizing and planning to be as close to compliance as possible.
-There are still loads of companies that struggle to understand the full impact and even meaning of GDPR, don’t know when a Data Protection Officer is needed or even don’t know what personal data and identifiers are or what makes someone personally identifiable in the scope of the GDPR.
+There are still loads of companies that struggle to understand the full impact and even meaning of GDPR, don’t know when a Data Protection Officer is needed or even don’t know what personal data and identifiers are or what makes someone personally identifiable in the scope of the GDPR text.

 Management awareness and involvement: culture

 However, let’s go back to GDPR awareness and look at the issues and what to do about them.
 Many business executives still see GDPR as a matter of cybersecurity and/or information management alone: a job for IT, security and legal, with the help of some others.